pegahcarter/automated-cdp/notes/brainstorm.md

   1. Plan for strategy
   2. Time periods for testing
   3. Variables of interest
+  4. Variables needed for automation
-  4. Standard deviation metrics
+  5. Standard deviation metrics
-  5. Steps to deploy on a smart contract
+  6. Steps to deploy on a smart contract

 ### 1. Plan for strategy